pizcadesaber/vscode-livewire-jump/readme.md

 ## Features

 - **Navigate from Blade to Livewire**: Easily jump from a Blade file to its corresponding Livewire PHP class.
+Right-click on a Blade file located in the `livewire` directory and select `Go to Livewire Class`.

     ![Go to Livewire class](https://github.com/pizcadesaber/vscode-livewire-jump/raw/HEAD/docs/images/go-to-class.gif)

 - **Navigate from Blade to other components**: This feature allows you to go from a Blade view to other Livewire and Blade components.
-Support for Blade components was added.
+Hold `Ctrl` and left-click on any tag that starts with `<x-` or `<livewire:`.

     ![Go to component view](https://github.com/pizcadesaber/vscode-livewire-jump/raw/HEAD/docs/images/go-to-component.gif)